rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

 - [RKE Kubernetes installation docs](https://rancher.com/docs/rke/latest/en/installation/)
 - [K3s Kubernetes installation docs](https://rancher.com/docs/k3s/latest/en/installation/)

+Since Rancher can be installed on any Kubernetes cluster, you can use this backup and restore method to migrate Rancher from one Kubernetes cluster to any other Kubernetes cluster.
+This method *only* migrates Rancher-related resources and won't affect other applications on the cluster.
+Refer to the [support matrix](https://www.suse.com/lifecycle/) to identify which Kubernetes cluster types and versions are supported for your Rancher version.

 ### 1. Install the rancher-backup Helm chart
 Install the [rancher-backup chart](https://github.com/rancher/backup-restore-operator/tags), using a version in the 2.x.x major version range: